wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 ### Description

-If you use hard-coded connection strings and you need to update them later, you’ll have to make changes to your source code and recompile the application.
+If you use hard-coded connection strings and you need to update them later, you'll have to make changes to your source code and recompile the application.
 However, if you store your connection strings in a configuration file, you can change them later by simply updating the configuration file.

 Please share your ideas and feedback at [Azure Code Analysis feedback](https://social.msdn.microsoft.com/Forums/zh-cn/home).